Skip to content

 Outreach

-In 1995 we embraced a brand new means of outreach and launched a web site created by Pastor Steve, becoming one of the first churches in Oregon to have a presence on the Internet.
+In 1995 we embraced a new means of outreach and launched a website created by Pastor Steve, becoming one of the first churches in the state to have a presence on the Internet.

 In the fall of 1999, a partnership with Church of the Servant King generated an on-going conference series entitled “Church and Culture,” which continued for several years.
 Well-known speakers from various disciplines engaged our churches and others from the community in lectures and discussions about the way our faith relates to the world around us.